speechbrain/speechbrain/docs/README.md

 Automatically generating documentation based on docstrings is not the core of Sphinx.
 For this, after much searching, we use better-apidoc.

-It seems better-apidoc doesn't use autodoc\_mock\_imports so we currently just add all extra dependencies to docs-requirements.txt

 ## Tutorial integration

 Tutorials are now inside of the main SpeechBrain repository.